emrulh/post-view-count/README.md

 ## Description

-A WordPress plugin that displays number of views at the end of each post.
+WordPress plugin that displays number of views at the end of each post.

 ## Installation

-1. **Download the Plugin**
+ **Download the Plugin**

     - Download the plugin zip file from the [GitHub repository](https://github.com/emrulh/post-view-count).

-2. **Upload to WordPress**
+ **Upload to WordPress**

     - Log in to your WordPress admin dashboard.
     - Navigate to Plugins > Add New.
     - Click the "Upload Plugin" button.
     - Choose the downloaded zip file and click "Install Now."

-3. **Activate the Plugin**
+ **Activate the Plugin**

-    - After installation, click "Activate Plugin" to activate the Related Posts plugin.
+    - After installation, click "Activate Plugin" to activate the Post View Count plugin.

-4. **Usage**
+ **Usage**

     - The plugin will automatically display number of visit at the end of each post.
     - It supports shortcode to display the count number
         - Shortcode example: [counter id="14" sticky="true"/]
         - Shortcode id parameter is required
         - Shortcode sticky parameter is optional to make the view count sticky and the bottom-left

 ## Configuration

 - No additional configuration is required.
-The plugin uses default settings.

 ## Changelog